 Keep it simple or pepper it with fairy lights for nighttime magic.

-22. Metal Chime Design Inspirations
+22. Metal Wind Chime Designs

 Did you know you can make some really cool wind chimes using old bolts, nuts, and washers?
 Just start by connecting them to an old chain or fishing line, and you’ll have a beautiful piece of art in no time!